yushi1007/rails-model-view-controller-readme/README.md

 Model is the chef
 Controller is the waiter
 View is the table (or the saucier if you will, the person that does the plating)

+^ We use that metaphor when describing MVC in Sinatra.
+Quick reminder on MVC.

 Introduce the concept of Model View Controller from a rails perspective.